-- 1. Re-start the computer.

-- 2. Go to dell.com/support.

-- 3. Enter the Service Tag or Express Service Code and click Submit.

-- 4. If you are unable to locate or find the Service Tag, click the Product Category of your computer. - 5.
+- 1. Re-start the computer. - 2.
+Go to dell.com/support. - 3.
+Enter the Service Tag or Express Service Code and click Submit. - NOTE: To locate the Service Tag, click Where is my Service Tag? - NOTE: If you cannot find your Service Tag, click Detect My Product.
+Proceed with the instructions on screen. - 4.
+If you are unable to locate or find the Service Tag, click the Product Category of your computer. - 5.
 Choose the Product Type from the list. - 6.
 Select your computer model and the Product Support page of your computer appears. - 7.
-Click Drivers & Downloads. - 8.
+Click Get drivers and click View All Drivers. - The Drivers and Downloads page opens. - 8.
 On the Drivers and Downloads screen, under the Operating System drop-down list, select BIOS. - 9.
-Identify the latest BIOS file and click Download File. - 10.
-Select your preferred download method in the Please select your download method below window; click Download File.

-The File Download window appears.

-- 11. Click Save to save the file on your computer. - 12.
-Click Run to install the updated BIOS settings on your computer.
-Follow the instructions on the screen.
+Identify the latest BIOS file and click Download File. - You can also analyze which drivers need an update.
+To do this for your product, click Analyze System for Updates and follow the instructions on the screen. - Select your preferred download method in the Please select your download method below window; click Download File. - The File Download window appears. - 11.
+Click Save to save the file on your computer. - 12.
+Click Run to install the updated BIOS settings on your computer. - Follow the instructions on the screen.